equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

 ?
 Cool then you know what I'm talking about.

 Basically VCN [Virtual Network Computing](https://en.wikipedia.org/wiki/Virtual_Network_Computing) is like streaming remote computer on your screen.
-Something similar as when you lunch VirtualBox but this is actual remote computer.
+Something similar as when you launch VirtualBox but this is actual remote computer.

 Now I'm not saying you should VCN to your Desktop installation based VM in your server-room (although that could work too) but
-Amazon Web Services Lunched product [AWS Workspaces](https://aws.amazon.com/workspaces/) which suppose to be a product for something similar that VCN is doing.
+Amazon Web Services launched product [AWS Workspaces](https://aws.amazon.com/workspaces/) which suppose to be a product for something similar that VCN is doing.
 I didn't try it out as last time I've checked there were only Windows instances available.